"The Master Game"

 But one chap, Robert S De Ropp, has offered a few pointers, which might help us get a more sturdy handle on the matter.
 What follows is a brief sketch of a portion of his message.

 (Editor's Note: This article is not intended to substitute for study of the book itself, and is only a brief sketch of a portion of De Ropp's message.
-For those interested in the more complete message, his full and complete message, we recoomend a direct study of the book itself.)
+For anyone interested in the real enchilada, we recommend a direct study of the book itself.)

 In his book The Master Game, De Ropp paints with broad, strong, and sweeping strokes, clearing a basic way to begin thinking about the problem: essentially life is a series of "games," and from here, it's really a matter of which game you want to play.